- BLACK POWER RISING

 - TAKE ACTION

-As we mentioned, some actions carry more risk than others, and especially during a pandemic.
-We encourage you to take all safety precautions and to listen to best practices from your local public health officials.
-Each day for the week of action represents one of our demands.
-We offer some ideas for you, your family, and friends to take action in your community and resources to learn how.
-Given the public health crisis, each idea is segmented by level of risk.
-Green is low risk, Yellow is medium risk, and Red is high risk.
-We trust you will make the best decisions for yourself and your community.
+As we mentioned, some actions carry more risk than others, especially during a pandemic.
+We encouraged you to take all safety precautions and to listen to best practices from their local public-health officials.
+Each day for the week of action represented one of our demands.
+We offered some ideas for you, your family, and friends to take action in your community, as well as resources to learn how.
+Given the public-health crisis, each idea was segmented by level of risk.
+Green was low risk, Yellow was medium risk, and Red was high risk.
+We trusted that you would make the best decisions for yourself and your community.

-We Demand an End to the War Against Black People
+We Demanded an End to the War Against Black People

-We demand an end to the criminalization, incarceration, and killing of our people.
-We call for not just individual accountability of officers after a murder, but entire police departments.
-Make it clear that we are done being killed at the hands of anti Blackness and white supremacy .
-Target your elected officials and those that lead institutions to cut ties with the police, Schools, hospitals universities.
+We demanded an end to the criminalization, incarceration, and killing of our people.
+We called for not just individual accountability of officers after a murder, but for the accountability of entire police departments.
+We wanted to make it clear that we are done being killed at the hands of anti-Blackness and white supremacy.

-- Join us for a virtual mid day rally details to come
+- Join us for a virtual midday rally.

-- Display banner or sign in your yard
+- Display a banner or sign in your yard.

 - Organize a march.
 For more information on how to organize a march, check out this resource from MoveOn.org.